lupetto46/uni/Corsi zero/Corso 1.md

 |A|=\cases{A\ se\ A\geq0\\ -A\ se\ A < 0}
 $$

-Ma dopo aver fatto tutto questo la domanda è a questo polinomio che domande posso fare?
+Ma dopo aver fatto tutto questo la domanda è questo polinomio come si può trasformare?
 $a_2x^2 + a_1x + a_0 = 0$ Tutti i valori di $x$ che fanno ritornare al trinomio $0$
 $a_2x^2 + a_1x + a_0 \geq 0$
 $a_2x^2 + a_1x + a_0 \leq 0$
 $y = a_2x^2 + a_1x + a_0$

-Dando per scontato che $a\in ℝa_2 \neq 0$ e
+Dando per scontato che $a\in ℝ,a_2 \neq 0$ e $b, c \in ℝ$

-Sul polinomio si può sapere tantissimo solo conoscendone il $\Delta$ e questo può avere tre comportamenti
+Sul polinomio si può sapere tantissimo solo conoscendone il delta $\Delta$ o discriminante che ci permette di "predirne" il comportamento e ci permette di fare delle "**domande**" al polinomio
+Questo può avere tre comportamenti
 - $\Delta>0$
 - $\Delta = 0$
 - $\Delta < 0$